 If an organiser is able to provide fuel at the track, all competitors have to use this fuel.
 The price of this fuel must not exceed the normal street price by more that 5%.
 Fuel tests may be made at random during the race.
-If a fuel is found illegal, the driver will be disqualified from the particular event and at the Efra boards discretion may not be allowed to enter an EFRA Large Scale event for the remainder of the current year and the full 12 months of the following year.
-The fuel tester must be available to the competitors during the event.
-If a driver wants to protest that decision, he has to make a written protest to EFRA with a deposit of 500.- EUR.
+The fuel tester must be available to the competitors during the event., free fuel test on drivers request can be provided only before controlled practice.
+After that, If a fuel is found illegal, the driver will be disqualified from the particular event.
+If a driver want's to protest that decision, he has to make a written protest to EFRA with a deposit of 500 Euros.